-A smart city is a technologically industrialized city which uses the City of things (IoT), sensors and the Internet for vehicles.
+smart city is a technologically А industrialized city which uses the City of things (IoT), sensors and the Internet for vehicles.
 These are used to reorganizing the city with guidelines established to create things that will improve and sustain its citizens' well-being.
 A smart city will change to a reformed city, with the help of technology.
 Smart city developments will certainly take a lengthy period to establish.
 A smart city system helps in solving different challenges faced by urbanization, such as transportation systems, air pollution, as experienced in some cities like Lagos in Nigeria, London in the UK.

-leveraging IoT technology developing smart mobility systems and electric cars.
-Stakeholders should consist of various fields: experts in research institutions, financial institutions, government bodies, and citizens and organizations.
+Bv leveraging IoT technology in developing smart mobility systems and electric cars.
+Stakeholders should consist of experts in various fields; research institutions. financial institutions. government bodies, and citizens and organizations.
 Each decision and survey should be carried out by this body of stakeholders.